AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 search for the oldest stars is important for

-this analysis .
-These occur mainly in globular clusters
+this analysis.
+These occur mainly in globular clusters,

-, where they formed at about the same time soon after the
+where they formed at about the same time, soon after the

-clocks ").
+clocks").
 The oldest globular clusters contain active

-stars only less than 0.7 times the mass of the Sun (the more massive ones have long since burned out) , whose age is estimated at 11-18 billion years
+stars only less than 0.7 times the mass of the Sun (the more massive ones have long since burned out), whose age is estimated at 11-18 billion years

 (considerable uncertainty in this estimate is due to inaccuracy

-stellar evolution). ..
+details of dynamics stellar evolution).

 Another alternative method turns to